siegrainwong/ancorazor/README.md

 3. `cd path-to-ancorazor/Blog.API` then `dotnet watch run`
 4. Open `localhost:8088`, the default username/password is admin/123456.

-*NOTICE: It's better to use this way while developing cause I haven't figure out how to debug .net core spa in docker yet.*
+*NOTICE: It's better to use this way while developing cause I haven't figure out how to debugging .net core spa in docker yet.*

 ### Build with docker-compose
 `cd path-to-ancorazor/build`